kiranbhadani/cowinping/README.md

-# CoWinPing - A console app to alert when CoWIN vaccination slot available
+# CoWin Ping

-.Net core console app to check the available slots for Covid-19 Vaccination Centers from CoWIN API in India.
+.Net core console app to get alert when there is a vaccination slot available from CoWIN API.
 This CANNOT book slots automatically